Observing the inspiral of coalescing massive black hole binaries with LISA in the era of Multi-Messenger Astrophysics: Theory

 For a given system, we compute the signal-to-noise ratio as

 where $\tilde{h}(f)$ is the Fourier transform of the GW time-domain strain and $S_n(f)$ is the detector sensitivity as defined in Eq. \ref{eq:strain_noise}.
+In this study, the minimum frequency $f_{\rm min}$ is computed from the coalescence time of the system with a lower limit of $f_{\rm min} = 10^{-5} \rm \, Hz$ ($f_{\rm min} = 2 \times 10^{-5} \rm \, Hz$) for the nominal (degraded) curve, while the maximum frequency $f_{\rm max}$ corresponds to the system reaching 1 hour from coalescence.
 To compute the parameter errors, we adopt the Fisher matrix formalism \cite{PhysRevD.77.042001}.
 In particular we define the Fisher matrix as

 where $\partial h/\partial \theta^a$ is the partial derivative of the GW waveform respect to the parameter $\theta^a$ evaluated at the injected value and $(\cdot|\cdot)$ is the standard inner product between two complex quantities, defined as